-The present edition includes two new administrative sections, in compliance with ISAF Standard Class Rules.
-Appendixes 1 to 6 are to be considered as part of the Rules and are now included in the official text, approved by ISAF.
+The present edition includes two new administrative sections, in compliance with World Sailing Standard Class Rules.
+Appendixes 1 to 6 are to be considered as part of the Rules and are now included in the official text, approved by World Sailing.
 All decisions and official interpretations of the previous years are incorporated in the text.

-This edition of the Rules comes into effect on April 16th, 2006
+This edition of the Rules comes into effect on April 1st 2022

-Appendixes may be amended every year, this edition includes all revisions including decisions of December 2005 and January 2006, applicable from 2006, changes of December 2007 applicable from 2007, changes of February 2008, applicable from May 1st, 2008, and extension of the validity of the test Class Rules of appendix 4, applicable from 2010.
+Appendixes may be amended every year, this edition includes all revisions including decisions of December 2005 and January 2006, applicable from 2006, changes of December 2007 applicable from 2007, changes of February 2008, applicable from May 1st, 2008.